Evgeniy Svetlitsa: Early life and training

 Svetlitsa was born in Lviv, Ukraine.
 From early childhood, he attended various dance classes.
 Between 1994 and 1999, Svetlitsa studied at the Lviv State Choreographic School.
 In 1999 he entered the Kiev University of Culture and Arts.
 In 2004 he graduated from the university with a degree in choreography.
 From 2017 to 2018, he studied at the Taras Shevchenko's University in Lugansk, graduated with a master's degree in choreography.
-Since 2000, Svetlitsa has been affiliated with the Lviv Opera and Ballet Theater.
+Svetlitsa became affiliated with the Lviv Opera and Ballet Theater in 2000.
+As of 2022 he is on unpaid leave and has violated the requirements of his contract with the theatre.

 Repertoire

 Roles performed

 Svetlitsa performs leading ballet parts as a soloist not only in the Lviv Opera and Ballet Theater, but also as a guest soloist.
+As of June 2022 he is no longer listed as a principal dancer of the Lviv Opera and Ballet Theater following his participation in RBTheater's production of “Swan Lake” and its subsequent tour in the United States.
+According to the Lviv National Opera his participation in RBTheater's production "has violated the requirements of [his] contract with the theater."